dileepnandanam/dileepnandanam.github.io/_posts/2020-12-20-building-a-survey-with-react-and-rails.markdown

 ---
 layout: post
-title:  "Build a survey using react and Ruby on Rails"
+title:  "Building a survey using react and Ruby on Rails"
 date:   2020-12-20 17:34:04 +0530
 categories: react
 ---